gacela-project/gacela-project.com/content/docs/bootstrap.md

 ### Different environments

-You can define a **gacela configuration file** for different environments using `APP_ENV` environment variable.
+You can define a **gacela configuration file** for different environments using the `APP_ENV` environment variable.
-In case you have such gacela file with that suffix of the environment in the file, it will load that configuration afterwards.
+Where you have a Gacela file with the suffix of the environment in the file name, it will load that configuration.

 For example:
 - `APP_ENV=dev` -> will load `gacela-dev.php`